TheBlackTuxCorp/inventory-practical/README.md

 * **Performance** - If you can make your solution's complexity better, please do so!
 Remember, if you get really stuck, try and make progress however you can.
 Focus on simple test cases first, reduce the problem to less complex components, and ask your interviewer for how to prioritize your time.

+#### Logistics

-When you are ready, zip up your code and email it to your recruiter at The Black Tux.
+* When you are ready, zip up your code and email it to your recruiter at The Black Tux.
+* If you have any questions about the problem, email your recruiter at The Black Tux.

 ## Inventory Management Problem